-- 8.6 Development is best suited to being located along transport corridors to promote sustainable development and transport issues should be considered from the earliest in accordance with Para.
-102 of the NPPF. - 8.7 First Base support the principle of siting development along transport corridors, in accordance with national planning policy and guidance which encourages development to be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes.
+7.6 Development is best suited to being located along transport corridors to promote sustainable development and transport issues should be considered from the earliest in accordance with Para.
+102 of the NPPF.

-8.8 The Travis Perkins site is located on a key public transport corridor, being within easy walking distance of Cambridge central station which 650 metres to the south of the site (an 5-minute walk or 2-minute cycle ride from the site), and the city centre is only one mile to the north west of the site.
+- 7.7 Brookgate and Aviva support the principle of siting development along transport corridors, in accordance with national planning policy and guidance which encourages development to be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes. - 7.8 Kett House and 10 Station Road are located on a key public transport corridor, being within easy walking distance of Cambridge central station which 300 metres to the east of the site, and the city centre is only 1km to the north west of the site.
 The site is therefore in a highly sustainable location for growth.

-9.0 Any Other Issues?
+8.0 Any Other Issues?